GoldenChrysus/KarutaSRS/README.md

   - ☑️ Track when review is complete
     - ☑️ For lesson reviews, create a learned item when the review is complete
     - ☑️ For regular reviews, post the number of wrong answers to API to update the learned item
+- ❌ Session and security
+  - ☑️ User is assigned a bearer token upon creation
+  - ❌ Relevant user data (id, bearer) should be stored as session data when ember-simple-auth completes
+  - ❌ All calls to the API should included the current user's bearer in the header
+    - ❌ API call should be rejected if the relevant user for the called item does not match the bearer provided
+      - ❌ Calls to learned-items should be rejected if the owner of the learned item doesn't match the provided bearer
+      - ❌ Calls to users should be rejected if the fetched user's bearer doesn't match the provided bearer
+        - ❌ Also applies to custom controller methods such as those that build the lesson/review queues